 Last year, the administration of Columbia College was restructured to more closely integrate faculty with students through the new position of a dean of Academic Planning and Administration.
 A year later, undergraduates have yet to see the benefits of these reforms.

-Currently, there is no standardized advising structure across Columbia departments to foster connections between faculty and students, which has long been a concern for students.
+Currently, there is no standardized advising structure across Arts and Sciences departments to foster connections between faculty and students, which has long been a concern for students.
 Last year’s administrative restructuring, which brought the Center for Student Advising, the Core Curriculum, and the academic administration together under Dean Lisa Hollibaugh’s purview, was intended to integrate faculty and students.

 Previously, the CSA reported to Columbia College Dean James Valentini and School of Engineering and Applied Science Dean Mary Boyce, while academic administration was under the jurisdiction of Dean of Academic Affairs Kathryn Yatrakis, whose position was eliminated following her departure last year.